“Quarantine Vlogs” Are Taking Over YouTube

 “We sometimes drift away from it on purpose, but nothing can replace our precious daily lives,” the description of South Korean YouTuber haegreendal’s recent quarantine video, featuring serene shots of laundry folding and cooking, reads.
 “The virus is reminding us to realize how important our ordinary life is.”

-Another YouTuber, 29-year-old Aileen Su who goes by the username Lavandaire, has always created content for her one million subscribers about personal growth.
+Another YouTuber, 29-year-old Aileen Xu who goes by the username Lavendaire, has always created content for her one million subscribers about personal growth.
 She’s been vocal about the virus on Instagram these past few weeks but is now having to act fast on YouTube as coronavirus upends her contracts with brands.
 In her recent video, “15 Self Care Ideas for Coronavirus Quarantine,” she advertises ways to “turn your coronavirus self-quarantine into a self-care staycation.”
 The video is sponsored by Skillshare.

-“Originally, it was going to be a video on how to have a productive spring break,” Su told Refinery29 over the phone.
-“When you work with brands [the videos are] submitted months before.
+“Originally, it was going to be a video on how to have a productive spring break,” Xu told Refinery29 over the phone.
+“When you work with brands [the video ideas are] submitted months before.
 Then the pandemic happened and I was like, ‘I have to change the topic.’”

 She even had to outright cancel a contract with another brand, with which she was going to make a video sharing investing tips.
-Given the current state of the world economy, Su backed out. (“I was like, ‘I cannot do this.’”)
+Given the current state of the world economy, Xu backed out. (“I was like, ‘I cannot do this.’”)

 Videos that prioritize normalcy — or at least, optimistic methods of coping — provide a sense of order and calm for anxious nerves, and can be a nice escape, but as Nichole points out, they’re not representative of everyone’s experience.